mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-08-31-drawing-trees.md

 ---
 layout: article
-title: "Mastering Paper by 53: Drawing Trees and Grass"
+title: "Mastering Paper by FiftyThree: Drawing Trees and Grass"
-excerpt: "Learn techniques to draw trees, green grass, bushes, and other foliage using the iPad app Paper by 53."
+excerpt: "Techniques to draw trees, green grass, bushes, and other foliage using the iPad app Paper by FiftyThree."
 modified: 2014-04-10
 image:
   feature: paper-53-trees-guide-feature.jpg